Twin Cities Orthopaedic Surgeon to Serve Leading Foot and Ankle Society

 About Foot and Ankle Orthopaedic Surgeons

 Foot and ankle orthopaedic surgeons are medical doctors (MD and DO) who specialize in the diagnosis and treatment of musculoskeletal disorders and injuries of the foot and ankle.
-Their education and training consists of four years of medical school, five years of postgraduate residency, and a fellowship year of specialized surgical training.
+Their education and training consist of four years of medical school, five years of postgraduate residency, and a fellowship year of specialized surgical training.
 These specialists care for patients of all ages, performing reconstructive surgery for deformities and arthritis, treating sports injuries, and managing foot and ankle trauma.

 About the AOFAS